Home » Raising Alpacas » Alpaca Cost and Understanding the True Expense of Care

 Hobby Farm Alpacas (Fiber Alpacas)

-Educate yourself on alpaca conformation prior to purchase, as you’ll need to be able to ascertain genetics and the possibility of birth defects.
+Educate yourself on alpaca conformation, as you’ll need to be able to ascertain genetics and the possibility of birth defects.
 Carefully consider the animal’s age, existing offspring, conformation, and health prior to purchase.

 Show Quality Alpacas